-Preparation is the most important part of shaving even with a clear skin.
-When you have acne this is an even more important part of shaving that you cannot skip or you’ll end up with an irritated face and lots of razor bumps will make your face look worst.
+Preparation is the most essential part of shaving, even with clear skin.
+When you have acne, this is an even more important part of shaving that you cannot skip, or you’ll end up with an irritated face, and lots of razor bumps will make your face look worst.

 Take A Hot Shower Before Shaving

 Some people take it as far as shaving in the shower.
-That will be personal preference, if you’re comfortable shaving inside the shower by all means do so.
+That will be a personal preference.
+If you’re comfortable shaving inside the shower, by all means, do so.

 Use A Gentle Soap

-While having a hot shower make sure to wash your face with soap formulated for sensitive skin.
+While having a hot shower, make sure to wash your face with a soap formulated for sensitive skin.

 These products have the right amount of cleaning power to remove excess oil without drying out the skin.

-I’ve read some discussions in Reddit that you should use glycerin based soaps that contains vitamin E such as the Clearly Natural Glycerin Bar Soap.
-This soap would be great for people with oily skin but don’t over use it because it can dry out the skin making shaving painful.
+I’ve read some discussions in Reddit that you should use glycerin-based soaps that contain vitamin E, such as the Clearly Natural Glycerin Bar Soap.
+This soap would be great for people with oily skin, but don’t overuse it because it can dry out the skin making shaving painful.

 Pop Those Zits

-Doing this lessens the risk spreading the bacteria through the blade but before popping it make sure you know how to do it or you’ll only make your pimple worst.
+Doing this lessens the risk of spreading the bacteria through the blade, but before popping it, make sure you know how to do it, or you’ll only make your pimple worst.
 I’ve found detailed guides on safely popping a pimple here, here and here.

-Do not scrub pimples with a coarse wash cloth.
-In fact avoid scrubbing all together.
+Do not scrub pimples with a coarse washcloth.
+In fact, avoid rubbing all together.
 It will only worsen acne.

 Apply Pre-Shave Oil

 There is some debate on using pre-shave oil.
-Proponents say that applying this adds lubrication, softens facial hair and improve the way the razor will glide on your face.
+Proponents say that applying this adds lubrication, softens facial hair, and improves the way the razor will glide on your face.

 While others like the Sharpologist don’t recommend using it because it can worsen acne.
 If you still want to try, go with something labeled non-comedogenic so it won’t clog pores.